espimarisa/hibiki/README.md

 ## About

-Hibiki is a Discord app focused on accessible and informational utilities.
+Hibiki is a Discord app providing informational tools and utilities.

 ## Invite